-- If the camera position is fixed, ensure it is pointing at an area that staff of varying heights will be able to use, and not going to capture only half of the staff face – the whole face needs to be captured
+- If the camera position is fixed, ensure it is pointing at an area that staff of varying heights will be able to use and not going to capture only half of the employees face – the whole face needs to be captured.

-- Ensure there is more light shining of the faces of the staff than is coming from behind – if they are backlit, there will not be enough image detail and images will not be usable
+- Ensure there is more light shining on the faces of the employees than coming from behind – if employees are backlit, there will not be enough image detail and images will be unusable.

 - If using a tablet ensure it is not upside down or capturing sideways images.